memgraph/docs/mage/query-modules/python/xml_module.md

 ### `load(xml_url, simple, path, xpath, headers)`

 Loads and parses an XML file from a URL or a local file.
 Supports simple mode, and XPath expressions.
+You can choose to execute the procedure in simple mode => [**Simple configuration explanation**](#simple-configuration-explanation).

 #### Input: